 Tennis courts at Nikao were built for the Pacific Mini Games in 2009 and visitors are welcome to use these at an additional cost.
-There are also tennis courts at the Rarotongan Beach Resort, the Edgewater Resort (which also offers professional coaching) and at Muri Beach.
+There are also tennis courts at the Rarotongan Beach Resort, the Edgewater Resort (which also offers professional coaching).

 Also built in 2009 for the Pacific Mini Games are the squash courts located at the Bluesky Sports Arena in Nikao.

 Tip: If you like a little bit of competition, the Cook Islands Squash Open takes place between October and November each year and overseas entries are welcome for this event.
 You can find out more about the Squash Open at Destination Management Cook Islands.